twbs/bootstrap/site/docs/4.4/components/forms.md

   </div>
 </div>

-When you are using a small or large input-group or customizing the default border radius values, add custom CSS to the missing border radius elements:
+When you are using a small or large input group or customizing the default `border-radius` values, add custom CSS to the element with the busted `border-radius`.

 {% highlight css %}
 /* Change values to match the radius of your form control */